 Medicare / Medicaid Fraud - FAQs

 We frequently receive questions about Medicare and Medicaid fraud under State and Federal Law.
 In an effort to help you obtain as much information as possible, we have compiled those that we think are the most commonly asked questions.
-We also had our Medicare and Medicaid Fraud Defense Attorney, David Haas, answering these questions.
-Attorney David Haas has represented a wide range of clients relating to Medicare/Medicaid fraud investigations, including Targeted Case Management officers (TCMs) and owners of multi-million dollar health care clinics.
+We have represented a wide range of clients relating to Medicare/Medicaid fraud investigations, including Targeted Case Management officers (TCMs) and owners of multi-million dollar health care clinics.
 He also has experience in handling cases that targeted licensed health care professionals.
 Please feel free to browse through them and contact us directly if you need more information.

 - What can be constituted as Medicare Fraud?